forwards/workshops/satRday-Johannesburg/README.md

-# Preparation for Forwards Workshop

-Last updated: 3rd March 2020
+# Package development: Creating impact from code.

+## Curriculum

+### Schedule
+10:00 -- Coffee and Welcome
+10:30 -- Preliminaries
+10:45 -- Package creation
+11:30 -- Git and GitHub
+12:15 -- Lunch
+13:00 -- Package documentation
+13:30 -- Adding functions
+14:00 -- Coffee
+14:15 -- Package Dependencies
+14:45 -- Unit testing
+14:15 -- Package Dependencies
+14:45 -- Unit testing
+15:30 -- Close!

+## Pre-course instructions

-## Computing requirements
+### Computing requirements

-Participants are required to bring their own laptops.
+Participants can bring their own lap top or use those at the venue.

 Laptops should have the following installed **prior** to attending the workshop:

-- R (3.6.3)
+- R version 3.6
 - RStudio (1.2)
 - Git
 - OS-specific development tools as detailed below

-If you have older versions of R/RStudio installed, it is recommended that you install the latest versions if possible<sup>[[1]](#versions)</sup>.
-Instructions for installing all these software is given below.
+If you have older versions of R/RStudio installed, it is recommended that you install the latest versions.

+Instructions for installing all these software are given below.

 In addition, please install/update the following R packages: